Freskoko/CycleTrafficWeather/INF161report.md

 # Report for INF161 cycle traffic project

 **To run the model**
- - Open the folder "Project_Final_Henrik" in vscode
+ - Open the folder "Project_Final_Henrik" in vscode (dont just open the src file)
+ - Add the "raw_data" folder into the src folder
- - Click on the INF161project.py file
+ - Click on the src/INF161project.py file
  - Run the python file
  - (Running from terminal is not recommended, as paths may be wrong)

 **To run the website**
+ - Unzip the "app" folder
  - Open the folder "app" in vscode
+ - Add the raw data folder to the app folder.
  - Click on the app.py file
  - Run the python file
- - Navigate in your browser to http://localhost:8080/
   - Wait if needed, as for your first run the model is being built from scratch
  - (Running from terminal is not recommended, as paths may be wrong)
+ - Navigate in your browser to http://localhost:8080/

 ***If I'm not in PDF format, please open me in markdown formatting! (in vscode there is a button with a magnifying glass in the top right.)***